-Needy students may obtain applications and information from the KPE Registrar's Office.
+Students in need of financial assistance may obtain applications and information from the KPE Registrar's Office.
 Applications must be submitted by November 1st.
-Applications can be downloaded from the Office of Admissions and Awards website at: www.adm.utoronto.ca/fa/ UndergraduateGrantApp.pdf
+Applications can be downloaded from the Office of Enrolment Services website at: www.adm.utoronto.ca/fa/ UndergraduateGrantApp.pdf